Wreck of the Titanic: Stern section

 A large V-shaped section of the ship just aft of midships, running from the keel upwards through Number 1 Boiler Room and upwards to cover the area under funnel numbers three and four, was believed to have disintegrated entirely when the ship broke up.
 This was one of the weakest parts of the ship as a result of the presence of two large open spaces – the forward end of the engine room and the aft First Class passenger staircase.
-The rest of this part of the ship are scattered across the seabed at distances of 130 to 260 ft from the main part of the stern.
+The rest of this part of the ship is scattered across the seabed at distances of 130 to 260 ft from the main part of the stern.

 During the 2010 expedition to map the wreck site, a major chunk of the deck house (the base of the third funnel) along with pieces of the third funnel were found.
 This showed that instead of simply disintegrating into a mass of debris, large sections of the ship broke off in chunks and that the ship broke in half between funnel numbers two and three, and not funnel numbers three and four.
 Five of the boilers from Number 1 Boiler Room came loose during its disintegration and landed in the debris field around the stern.
-Experts believe that this tight cluster of boilers marks the hypocenter of where the ship broke up 12,000 feet above.
+Experts believe that this tight cluster of boilers marks the hypocentre of where the ship broke up 12,000 feet above.
 The rest of the boilers are still presumably located in the bow section.